 The primary heart-related causes include:

 - Electrocardiogram (EKG).
 This test records your heart’s electrical signals for a period of time.
 In some cases, you may have an EKG while you’re exercising.
-This is known as a stress test.
+This is known as a stress test or treadmill test.

 - Holter monitoring.
 This type of test requires you to wear a monitor for 24 to 48 hours.
 The monitor records your heart the entire time.
 This longer time frame gives your doctor a broader window of your heart’s activities.